GabeScott/standard-works-vault/General Conference/1981 April - The Long Line of the Lonely.md

 # The Long Line of the Lonely

-*By Thomas S. Monson - Of the Quorum of the Twelve Apostles*
+By Elder Thomas S. Monson - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1981 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1981/04/the-long-line-of-the-lonely?lang=eng)

 Today I desire to preach no sermon nor deliver a formal message.
 Rather, may I simply share with you my innermost thoughts.
 President David O. McKay referred to such as “heart petals.”
 I open to your view a window to my soul.

 The Epistle of James has long been a favorite book of the Holy Bible.
 I find his brief message heart-warming and filled with life.
-Each of us can quote that well-known passage, “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.”
-(James 1:5.)
+Each of us can quote that well-known passage, “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.” ([[James 1.5|James 1:5]].)
 How many of us, however, remember his definition of religion?
-“Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.”
-(James 1:27.)
+“Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.” ([[James 1.27|James 1:27]].)

-The word widow appears to have had a most significant meaning to our Lord.
+The word *widow* appears to have had a most significant meaning to our Lord.
 He cautioned His disciples to beware the example of the scribes, who feigned righteousness by their long apparel and their lengthy prayers, but who devoured the houses of widows.
-(See Mark 12:38, 40.)
+(See [[Mark 12.38|Mark 12:38, 40]][[Mark 12.40|]].)

-To the Nephites came the direct warning, “I will come near to you to judgment; and I will be a swift witness against ... those that oppress the ... widow.”
-(3 Ne.
-24:5.)
+To the Nephites came the direct warning, “I will come near to you to judgment; and I will be a swift witness against … those that oppress the … widow.” ([[3 Nephi 24.5|3 Ne.
+24:5]].)

-To the Prophet Joseph Smith He directed, “The storehouse shall be kept by the consecrations of the church; and widows and orphans shall be provided for, as also the poor.”
-(D&C 83:6.)
+To the Prophet Joseph Smith He directed, “The storehouse shall be kept by the consecrations of the church; and widows and orphans shall be provided for, as also the poor.” ([[D&C 83.6|D&C 83:6]].)

 Such teachings were not new then.
 They are not new now.
 Consistently the Master has taught, by example, His concern for the widow.
 To the grieving widow at Nain, bereft of her only son, He came personally and to the dead son restored the breath of life—and to the astonished widow her son.
 To the widow at Zarephath, who with her son faced imminent starvation, He sent the prophet Elijah with the power to teach faith as well as provide food.